MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Prerequisites

-- Administrators who interact with **Global Secure Access (preview)** features must have one or more of the following role assignments depending on the tasks they're performing.
+- Administrators who interact with **Global Secure Access** features must have one or more of the following role assignments depending on the tasks they're performing.
-   - The [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference) role to manage the Global Secure Access preview features.
+   - The [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference) role to manage the Global Secure Access features.
    - The [Conditional Access Administrator](/azure/active-directory/roles/permissions-reference#conditional-access-administrator) to create and interact with Conditional Access policies.
 - Complete the [Get started with Global Secure Access](how-to-get-started-with-global-secure-access.md) guide.
 - [Install the Global Secure Access client](how-to-install-windows-client.md) on end user devices.